bytecodealliance/javy/README.md

   `cargo-wasi`)
 - cargo-wasi, can be installed via `cargo install cargo-wasi`
 - wizer, can be installed via `cargo install wizer --all-features`
+- cargo-hack, can be installed via `cargo +stable install cargo-hack --locked`

 ## Building